Penistone: Transport

-Penistone railway station is on the Penistone Line, which provides passenger trains to Barnsley, Silkstone Common, Huddersfield, Meadowhall Interchange and Sheffield.
+Penistone railway station is on the Penistone Line, which provides passenger trains to central Barnsley, Silkstone Common, Huddersfield, Meadowhall Interchange and Sheffield.
 Services are generally hourly in each direction, operated by Northern Trains.

 Bus services in the area are operated by Stagecoach Yorkshire, South Pennine Community Transport, Globe Holidays (Barnsley) and TM Travel.
 Routes connect Penistone with Barnsley, Holmfirth, Sheffield, Stocksbridge and Thurgoland.

 Governance

 Penistone was a parish in the wapentake of Staincross in the West Riding of Yorkshire and after 1837 was a member of the Wortley Poor law union.

 Penistone was in the Barnsley West and Penistone constituency until the 2010 general election when it became part of the newly created Penistone and Stocksbridge constituency.

 Barnsley Metropolitan Borough Council is responsible for local government issues and Penistone Town Council, based at Penistone Town Hall, is responsible for local issues.

 Geography

 Penistone is situated on the south bank of the River Don.
 The parish, which included Gunthwaite, Hunshelf, Ingbirchworth, Langsett, Oxspring, and Thurlstone, covered 21,338 acres, mostly arable land and pasture and 2,000 acres of moorland.
 The underlying geology is the coal measures of the South Yorkshire Coalfield, from which some coal was mined in the 19th century, and sandstone flags were quarried.